Netherlands: illegal gambling has overtaken the licensed market

-For the first time since online gambling was legalized, the Dutch shadow sector was larger than the official one.
-According to regulator KSA, in the first six months of 2025, players spent €617 million on illegal sites - €17 million more than licensed operators.
+For the first time since the legalization of online gambling, the shadow sector in the Netherlands was larger than the official one.
+According to the regulator KSA, in the first six months of 2025, players spent €617 million on illegal sites - €17 million more than licensed operators.

 76% - share of online casinos and live games

-New player protection rules came into effect from October 2024, providing deposit limits and mandatory proof of income for large replenishments Restrictions have reduced risks, but some of the audience has gone to illegal venues where there are no restrictions or controls.
+From October 2024, new player protection rules came into force, providing for deposit limits and mandatory income verification for large deposits.
+Restrictions have reduced the risks, but part of the audience has gone to illegal sites where there are no restrictions and controls.

 Number of active accounts: 1.29 million (+9%)